cmd018/pokemon-python-api/README.md

 ## Deployment

-This application can be deployed on any PaaS such as [Heroku](https://heroku.com) or [Okteto](https://okteto) and any other cloud service provider.
+This application can be deployed on any PaaS such as [AWS](https://aws.amazon.com).

-## Contributing ?

-Fork the repo, make changes and send a PR.
-We'll review it together!

 ## License